What happens when one air mass meets another?

 As the fast-moving cold air mass keeps advancing, so does the cold front.
 Cold fronts often bring sudden changes in the weather.
 There may be a thin line of storms right at the front that moves as it moves.
 In the spring and summer, the storms may be thunderstorms and tornadoes.
 In the late fall and winter, the storms may bring snow.
 After a cold front passes, the cold air mass behind it brings cooler temperatures.
 The air is likely to be less humid as well.
 Can you explain why?

-When a warm air mass runs into a cold air mass, it creates a warm front (Figure below).
+When a warm air mass runs into a cold air mass, it creates a warm front.
+This is shown in Figure below.
 The warm air mass is moving faster than the cold air mass.
 The warm air mass then flows up over the cold air mass.
 As the warm air rises, it cools.
 This brings about clouds and sometimes light precipitation.
 Warm fronts move slowly and cover a wide area.
 After a warm front passes, the warm air mass behind it brings warmer temperatures.
 The warm air is also likely to be more humid.

 Warm fronts generally bring cloudy weather.

 With an occluded front, a warm air mass becomes trapped between two cold air masses.
-The warm air is lifted up above the cold air (Figure below).
+The warm air is lifted up above the cold air as in Figure below.
 Cloudy weather and precipitation along the front are typical.

 How does an occluded front differ from a warm or cold front?